feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

         "var_time2": ['02:27:26', '10:10:55', '17:30:00', '18:11:18'],
     })

-And now we mistakenly extract only date features.
+And now we mistakenly extract only date features:

 .. code:: python